ityulkanov/Basic-dataflow-pipeline/Readme.md

 ```

 #### Then run the pipeline:
-First start takes substantial amount of time (over 20 mins), since it needs to fill stage folder with required jar files.
+First start takes substantial amount of time (from 5 to 10 minutes), since it needs to fill stage folder with required jar files.

 Make sure you have all the required api enabled):